Quiet Revolution: Economic reforms

 More public institutions were created to follow through with the desire to increase the province's economic autonomy.
 The public companies SIDBEC (iron and steel), SOQUEM (mining), REXFOR (forestry) and SOQUIP (petroleum) were created to exploit the province's natural resources.
 This was a massive shift away from the Duplessis era in which Québec's abundant natural resources were hardly utilized.
 Duplessis' policy was to sell off untransformed natural resources at bargain prices in order to create more employment in Québec's regions.
 This strategy, however, proved weak as Québec's natural resources were exploited for little profit.
-The shift in mentality of the Quiet Revolution allowed Québec to gain further financial autonomy by accessing this area of the economy which, as is evidenced by Hydro-Québec, is extremely profitable.
+The shift in mentality of the Quiet Revolution allowed Québec to gain further financial autonomy by accessing this area of the economy which, as evidenced by Hydro-Québec, is extremely profitable.
 The Société générale de financement (General financing corporation) was created in 1962 to encourage Québécois to invest in their economic future and to increase the profitability of small companies.
 In 1963, in conjunction with the Canada Pension Plan the government of Canada authorized the province to create its own Régie des Rentes du Québec (RRQ, 'Québec Pension Plan'); universal contributions came into effect in 1966.
 The Caisse de dépôt et placement du Québec (CDPQ, 'Québec Deposit and Investment Fund') was created in 1965 to manage the considerable revenues generated by the RRQ and to provide the capital necessary for various projects in the public and private sectors.

 A new labour code (Code du Travail) was adopted in 1964.
 It made unionizing much easier and gave public employees the right to strike.
 It was during the same year that the Code Civil ('Civil Code') was modified to recognize the legal equality of spouses.
 In case of divorce, the rules for administering the Divorce Act were retained using Québéc's old community property matrimonial regime until 1980, when new legislation brought an automatic equal division of certain basic family assets between spouses.